fabriziogiordano/policy/dmca-policy.md

 - Email: [dmca@vimeo.com](mailto:dmca@vimeo.com)
 - Offline: [VIMEO's Copyright Agent](#offline)

-Filing a DMCA Counter-notification to Restore Removed Contentâ&#128;&#148;for Vimeo Users
+Filing a DMCA Counter-Notification to Restore Removed Contentâ&#128;&#148;for Vimeo Users
 -------------------------------------------------------------------------------

 If you believe that your material has been removed by mistake or misidentification, please provide VIMEO with a written counter-notification containing the following information: